One of the hardest things for me to grasp when I was starting out was buying into the belief that not everyone was my client.

 Have you ever done that?

-Gone against your better judgement and said Yes to working with a client that you knew was not right?
+Gone against your better judgment and said Yes to working with a client that you knew was not right?

 What I mean by not right – is not right for you.